PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature

-As shown in Figure~\ref{fig:fig_4}, \Platform~is a modular evaluation platform built on the smolagents\footnote{\url{https://github.com/huggingface/smolagents}}.
-It supports both single-agent and multi-agent systems.
-In the single-agent system, we adopt the ReAct mechanism, where the LLMs reason and act in alternation.
-In the multi-agent setting, we use a centralized design, with a manager agent responsible for high-level planning and delegating subtasks to worker agents.
-The platform is designed to be extensible, enabling evaluations across different agent configurations and supporting fine-grained analysis of tool usage and reasoning strategies.
+\paragraph{Agentic Workflow.} \Platform\ supports both single- and multi-agent workflows.
+In the single-agent setting, we adopt the ReAct-style workflow \cite{yao2023react}, where LLMs reason and act in alternation.
+In the multi-agent setting, we employ a centralized design with a manager agent responsible for high-level planning and delegating subtasks to worker agents within independent context spaces.
+Regardless of the setting, \Platform\ manages the entire reasoning lifecycle of the agents.